socadk/design-practice-repository/activities/DPR-TacticDDD.md

 The first meaning of the term can be modeled with Entity operations and services (core domain logic).
 The second meaning (constraint, invariant) can and should be enforced by Aggregates.

-**Steps**.
+**Modeling Steps**.
 In tactic DDD, an already existing OOA/OOD Domain Model is refined to call out instances of these patterns; alternatively, the pattern-oriented domain model can also be distilled from the functional requirements directly (possibly via [Subdomains](https://contextmapper.org/docs/subdomain/), another DDD pattern):

 1. Distinguish Entities (stateful) and Value Objects (stateless), and expose cross-cutting or supporting code that does not fit into any class well as Services (can start with a [Transaction Script](https://martinfowler.com/eaaCatalog/transactionScript.html) per user story or use case).
 2. Group output of Step 1 into Aggregates (storage units) and let Aggregates communicate state changes via Domain Events.